-This creamy spinach tomato tortellini is right on the money with the perfect balance flavors.
-The little stuffed pasta shells explode in your mouth and serve as a wonderful complement to the rich, creamy tomato sauce.
-What’s better?
-This dish comes together super quickly, making it a great weeknight dinner option or last-minute meal for unexpected guests.
+This creamy spinach tomato tortellini is right on the money with the perfect balance of flavors.
+It’s actually one of my favorite comfort foods!
+The little stuffed pasta shells (tortellini) explode in your mouth and serve as a wonderful complement to the rich, creamy tomato sauce.
+Yes, please!

+Thanks Charlie!
 Big thanks to my former coworker Charlie for this great recipe!
-The only thing I tweaked from his original version is swapping in ground beef for spicy Italian sausage.
-If that sounds more like your style, go for it!
+The only thing I tweaked from his original version is swapping in ground beef for the spicy Italian sausage.
+So if that sounds more like your style, go for it!
 I can attest that it was super delicious.

 How to Make Creamy Spinach Tomato Tortellini

-- Prep the Veggies: To make the cooking process more streamlined, chop the garlic, onions, and spinach first.
+- Prep the ingredients: To make the cooking process more streamlined, chop all the veggies and prep the rest of the ingredients.

-- Add the Sauce and Cream: Pour the pasta sauce into the skillet.
-Once it comes to a simmer, pour in the heavy whipping cream and stir until well-combined.
+- Add the sauce and cream: Pour the pasta sauce into the skillet.
+Once it simmers, pour in the heavy whipping cream and stir until well-combined.

-- Add the Tortellini and Spices: Add the tortellini and bring to a simmer.
-Next, season with salt and dried parsley.
+- Add the tortellini and spices: Toss in the tortellini and bring to a simmer.
+Next, season with the garlic salt and dried parsley.

-- Finish with Spinach and Parmesan: Add in the chopped spinach and grated parmesan cheese.
-Enjoy!
+- Finish with spinach and Parmesan: Add in the chopped spinach and grated Parmesan cheese.
+Stir, then enjoy!

-- Don’t pre-boil the tortellini.
-The tortellini will cook as it simmers in the sauce and there’s no need to pre-boil it before adding it in.
-If you do, it will likely turn mushy and stray away from that perfect al dente texture.
+- Don’t pre-boil the tortellini: The tortellini cook as they simmer in the sauce, so there’s no need to pre-boil them.
+If you do, they may turn mushy and stray away from that perfect al dente texture.
+Keep in mind fresh tortellini will only take a few minutes, whereas frozen might take a few minutes longer.

-- Use a high-quality marinara sauce or make your own.
-For the freshest tomato flavor, use a high-quality jarred marinara sauce or whip up your own.
+- Use a high-quality marinara sauce or make your own: For the freshest tomato flavor, use a high-quality jarred marinara sauce or whip up your own (my favorite!).

-- Experiment with different stuffed tortellini.
-Tortellini come with so many different fillings and this recipe will work with nearly any store-bought variety.
-Some are stuffed with cheese and others contain a rich meaty filling.
-Pick the tortellini that speaks to you!
-You can’t go wrong.
+- Experiment with different stuffed tortellini: I personally love Trader Joe’s tortellini, but tortellini come in so many different fillings and can be found almost anywhere.
+This recipe works with nearly any store-bought variety, whether it’s a cheese-stuffed tortellini or a meaty tortellini.
+So, choose the tortellini that speaks to you!
+You won’t go wrong.

 Storing Leftover Tortellini Pasta

-Store leftover creamy pasta in an airtight container in the fridge.
-It should keep fresh for up to five days.
-Refrain from freezing cooked pasta, as it will turn to mush when you reheat it.
+Store leftover creamy pasta in an airtight container in the fridge for up to five days.
+I would avoid freezing it, as reheating from frozen tends to turn the pasta into mush.

-Reheating Tip: Reheat your creamy pasta in the microwave or in a skillet over low heat until warmed through.
+Reheating tip: Reheat the creamy pasta in the microwave or in a skillet over low heat until it is fully warmed through.

 - Chicken Mushroom Fettuccine Alfredo – White sauce with chicken and mushroom pasta

-- Creamy Cheesy Baked Gnocchi – Just 6 ingredients, vegetarian, and ready in half an hour.
+- Creamy Cheesy Baked Gnocchi – Only six ingredients, vegetarian, and ready in half an hour.

 - Broccoli Mushroom Alfredo Pasta – Vegetarian white sauce pasta